The Founding of a Party: Sponsorship

 Shanghai GM, the Chinese joint venture of the American automotive giant General Motors, announced in September 2010 that its subsidiary Cadillac had become 'chief business partner' to the film.
-General Motors was hit by criticism upon revelations that it had sponsored the Chinese communist propaganda film.Picket, Kerry (blog, 17 May 2011).
-"GM sponsors and celebrates soon to be released Chi-Com propaganda film", The Washington Times General Motors said the sponsorship was a commercial alliance initiated by its Chinese joint venture and described it as "part of a strategic alignment with the film industry".
+General Motors was hit by criticism upon revelations that it had sponsored the Chinese communist propaganda film.
+General Motors said the sponsorship was a commercial alliance initiated by its Chinese joint venture and described it as "part of a strategic alignment with the film industry".
 The film group spokesman said Cadillac had signed a multi-year cooperation deal with the studio, not solely for the film.